lnay/sagetex-blog/thought.md

 Have a look at the example repository that comes with this blog post (TODO) to see this in action.

-## Following TIP 3 in conjunction with TIP 4
+## Following tip 3 in conjunction with tip 4

-Recall the last example in the "limiting bad stuff" subsection in TIP 3.
+Recall the last example in the "limiting bad stuff" subsection in tip 3.
-This involved redefining latex commands to make arbitrary SageMath symbols display themselves the way you want in the document.
+This involved redefining LaTeX commands to make arbitrary SageMath symbols display themselves the way you want in the document.

 My tip for developing the expressions which will appear in the main document,